Intel-bigdata/HiBench/README.md

 ---
 ### Running ###

-- Run several workloads sequentially    (FIXME: not working currently)
+- Run several workloads sequentially

   The `conf/benchmarks.lst` file under the package folder defines the workloads to run when you execute the `bin/run-all.sh` script under